“Armet a Rondolle” Etched Helmet

 Safety disclaimer: Sword-fighting and fencing is a dangerous sport.
 Fencing, historical fencing, medieval reenactment and martial arts as well as other related types of activity, are inherently connected to a certain risk level of injuries or death.
 The Company declines all responsibility for any traumas or harm done to oneself or to the third person, along with any material or consequential damage, impaired during the products usage.
 We admonish that all acts with armour, weapons or their components have to be performed before designated person who is responsible for safety of the particular event and accredited to supervise armour and sport weapon conformance to the event’s standards.

-- 2mm stainless steel;
+- 2mm stainless steel (at the thickest part);

 - Brass rivets;